Why Companies Are Adopting A ‘Zero-Trust’ Cyber Security Model

 While no security policy is flawless, and data breaches can never be eliminated completely, zero-trust is one of the greatest security solutions available today.
 Zero-trust minimizes the attack surface and decreases the impact and severity of cyberattacks, cutting down on the time and cost of responding to and cleaning up after a breach.

-Attackers who are focused on a particular target go against endpoint devices, networks, cloud-based apps, and other IT infrastructure elements.
+Attackers who are focused on a particular target go against endpoint devices networks cloud-based apps and other IT infrastructure elements.
 The research stated that information theft is the main motivation behind such attacks.
-These attacks may interrupt business operations, steal intellectual property, cause financial damage, or leak valuable consumer data.
+These attacks may interrupt business operations steal intellectual property cause financial damage or leak valuable consumer data.

 From a cost-benefit analysis standpoint, zero-trust use cases offer a number of security benefits that are otherwise difficult to obtain or unattainable.

 It offers uniform security across all devices, users, and locations.
 Inherent bias resulting from the device type, user status, or the location the device/user is connected from is eliminated with zero trust.
-As a result, security measures must be fully implemented throughout the whole company infrastructure, leveling the playing field in terms of security.
+As a result, security measures must be fully implemented throughout the whole company infrastructure, levelling the playing field in terms of security.

 There is also increased awareness of security.
 Zero trust offers unmatched visibility by centralizing security administration and logging and automating the discovery of end users, applications, and devices.
-No matter where apps, data, and services are located, this helps establish an unified security policy.
+No matter where apps, data, and services are located, this helps establish a unified security policy.

 Benefits of a Zero-Trust Cyber Security Model

 There are many benefits to adopting a zero-trust security model for your business.
+For instance:

-zero-trust solutions prevent all apps and services from communicating until their identity attributes—immutable qualities that match prescribed trust principles like authentication and authorization requirements—have been confirmed.
+Zero-trust solutions prevent all apps and services from communicating until their identity attributes immutable qualities that match prescribed trust principles like authentication and authorization requirements—have been confirmed.